Maddie's UW/UCD Combined Shelter Medicine Fellowships 2018-2019

 - Become familiar with the ASV Guidelines for Standards of Care.

 - Learn many important elements of shelter consultation, including considerations for housing, population planning, sanitation, physical and behavioral well-being, etc.

 - Interact closely with shelter medicine faculty, resident, fellow alumni and students with a goal that relationships will develop that promote life-long learning and collaboration between practitioners and academics.

 - Attend a one week fellowship training camp ‘Shelter Medicine Intensive’ in order to work closely with other fellows in the program as well as the UW and UC Davis Shelter Medicine teams and veterinary students.
-Intensive week this year is Monday-Friday August 28th-September 1st 2017.
+Intensive week this year is Monday-Friday August 27th-August 31st 2018 likely to be held in Madison, WI.
 Participation in this camp is a requirement of the fellowship.

 - Complete a project focusing on an aspect of interest to the fellow with relevance to their home base shelter and creation of materials to share with the field.
 Fellows may decide to change their project plan after beginning the fellowship.

 The Fellows will be able to put their new skills to work with their own shelter, directly benefitting shelter animals and communities.
 Additionally, the shelter medicine programs and UW veterinary students will benefit from the infusion of practical experience brought by the Shelter Medicine Fellows.
 Many Fellows continue on with the program as alumni and mentors while working in or with shelters for years to come, greatly magnifying the benefit of this investment in their training.

 Cost: No direct financial support for fellows is available.
 Fellows do not pay registration fees or tuition.
 Training and travel is costs are included in the fellowship and made possible by a grant from Maddie’s Fund®.